albaintor/integration_panasonicbluray/FIRMWARE_PATCH.md

 **Beware, this step takes more than 20 minutes.
 Try to move arrow keys with your Panasonic remote in the meantime to prevent sleep.**

-## Create own Ubuntu VM to patch the Player
+# Create your own Ubuntu VM to patch the Player

+If you prefer to build your own VM instead of using the one from the link, this is possible :
 An Ubuntu linux x86-64 system is necessary to patch the player : either use the VM from the supplied link or build your own one like here.
 The Linux system needs to be updated with additional libraries to make the patcher program work.

 Download Ubuntu VDI image for VirtualBox such as https://www.osboxes.org/ubuntu/